Sparker0i/Weather/README.md

 - Refreshed UI Colors
 - Added Support to Search via ZIP Code/PIN
 - Polished View when the City is selected or when the main weather icon is selected
-- Added Swipe to Refresh in the Beta Version
+- Added Swipe to Refresh in the Weather Main Screen

 # CONTRIBUTING